flenniken/collections/docs/collection-maker.md

 # Edit Collection

-Write descriptions in place while logged in as admin.
-Tap a description; a cursor appears so you can edit it.
+Write titles, posted dates, and descriptions in place while logged in as admin.
+Empty fields show a placeholder so you can tap them.
 On localhost the change is merged into `dist/images/cN/cN.json` when you tap away, so edits from the index, thumbnails, and image pages do not overwrite each other.
-On an iPhone, tap the download icon on the image page after editing, then air-drop the file if needed.
+On an iPhone, tap the download icon on the image page after editing, then air-drop the file if needed and copy to the the dist folder.

-* index page -- the short description on each of the newest collections
+* index page -- title on every collection, posted date (date picker) and short description on each of the newest collections
-* thumbnails page -- the collection description under the thumbnails
+* thumbnails page -- collection description.
+Title and posted date are shown here but edited on the index.
+The page reads them from the collection json so they stay current without `g all`.
 * image page -- each photo's description

-Use the maker page to set which photos are in the collection.
 On localhost as admin, long-press a thumbnail on the thumbnails page to drag it to a new place.
-The order is saved through the admin API.
+The admin API rearranges the `images` (and zoom points) in `cN.json`; it does not store a separate order list.
 Run `g all` so the image page matches.

 Build first: